Learn how to determine your Google Grants eligibility and get started with the program.

 • Have testimonials or other social proof that speaks to your legitimacy.

-Your landing pages are what will be what seal the deal for your Google Ads.
+Your landing pages will seal the deal for your Google Ads.
 Make sure each one prioritizes the user experience and makes it incredibly clear that supporting your nonprofit is the right choice for each visitor.

 2. Track meaningful conversions.